Israeli Arbor Day for Trees

-As stated above, Tu B’Shevat lost almost all meaning after the destruction of the Temple and the increased number of Jews living in the Diaspora, which made the fruit tithe irrelevant to Jewish life.
-Jews marked the day by omitting penitential prayers in synagogue, but otherwise it passed without even reciting the Hallel (the psalms of praise, 113–118, sung on most joyous holidays).
+As stated above, Tu B’Shevat lost almost all meaning after the destruction of the Temple and the increased number of Jewish people living in the Diaspora, which made the fruit tithe irrelevant to Jewish life.
+The day was marked by omitting penitential prayers in synagogue, but otherwise it passed without even reciting the Hallel (the psalms of praise, 113–118, sung on most joyous holidays).
 But Tu B’Shevat survived and took on fresh meaning in the Middle Ages and in our time.

 For many centuries Tu B’Shevat served a purely utilitarian function, as a tithe cutoff.
-That all changed in the Middle Ages, when a group of Jews living in exile reinvigorated the holiday with fresh meaning.
+That all changed in the Middle Ages, when a group of Jewish people living in exile reinvigorated the holiday with fresh meaning.

-After the Spanish Reconquista of 1492 and the subsequent expulsion of the Jews, a group of Sephardic exiles settled in modern-day Israel, founding the community of Safed.
-(Safed later became a center for Kabbalah.)
-By the end of the seventeenth century, the Jews of Safed had developed a Tu B’Shevat Seder, which focused on the mystical aspects of God and the interconnectedness of Man and Nature.
+After the Spanish Reconquista of 1492 and the subsequent expulsion of the Jewish people, a group of Sephardic exiles settled in modern-day Israel, founding the community of Safed (which later became a center for Kabbalah.4) By the end of the seventeenth century, the Jewish community of Safed had developed a Tu B’Shevat Seder, which focused on the mystical aspects of God and the interconnectedness of Man and Nature.
 The Seder—normally associated with the holiday of Passover—even utilized a sort of haggadah called Pri Etz Hadar (lit.
 “Fruit of the Citrus Tree”).

 The Jewish National Fund (JNF), Israel’s second-largest landowner after the government, was established in Switzerland in 1901 with the purpose of buying and rehabilitating land in Palestine.
 It largely oversees tree plantings in Israel.
 As one journalist writes, “[The JNF’s] tree-planting program long epitomized the Zionist enterprise in its ambition to make the desert bloom.”